 Mental Health First Aid training

 MHFA uses a structured curriculum with a total of eight training hours.
-It begins with a required two-hour asynchronous online interactive video.
-Participants must complete the video training and quiz prior to the instructor-led training.
+It begins with the required two-hour asynchronous online interactive ‘pre-work’.
+Participants must complete the online pre-work prior to the instructor-led training.

-The instructor-led training is offered in two 3.25 hour sessions either virtually via Zoom or in-person.
+The instructor-led training is offered in two 3.5 hour sessions, ideally on concurrent days.
 The instructor-led part of the course is very interactive whether on Zoom or in-person.
+Once all of the required training components are completed, participants can download their certificates.

-These courses are open to Yale faculty, students, staff, postdoc associates and fellows only.
-Each course is open to a minimum of 10 and maximum of 20 participants.
+These courses are open to Yale faculty, staff, postdoc associates and fellows.
+Each course is open to a minimum of 12 and maximum of 22 participants.
 For individual Yale faculty or staff members looking to join an open course, please check the calendar

 For courses open to the public, please refer to the MHFA webiste.

-For Yale departments and groups, the cost may be subsidized by Being Well at Yale at rate of one course per fiscal year.
+For Yale departments and groups, the cost is subsidized by Being Well at Yale at the rate of one course per department per fiscal year.
 Beyond that, a department or group must provide funding for additional courses through a COA transfer.

 Please plan at least two months in advance to allow ample time for scheduling, planning, roster submission and participant pre-course work completion.
 For more information or to inquire about scheduling, please contact certified Mental Health First Aid instructor, Danielle Casioppo, at danielle.casioppo@yale.edu